steshaw/sauerbraten/bin_unix/readme.txt

 files are located before it runs the Sauerbraten client binaries.
 No silly symlinking tricks should be at all necessary.

-When running the Sauerbraten client, two command-line switches should ALWAYS be supplied to the client binary.
-The first is "-q${HOME}/.sauerbraten", which will instruct Sauerbraten to write any user private files such as saved maps and configurations to a private ".sauerbraten" directory within each user's home directory.
-Sauerbraten will automatically create this directory and any subdirectories for each user running it, so do not pre-create this directory or install any symlinks within it - as some Linux distribution packages currently erroneously do.
+When running the Sauerbraten client, one command-line switch should ALWAYS be supplied to the client binary.
+This is "-q${HOME}/.sauerbraten", which will instruct Sauerbraten to write any user private files such as saved maps and configurations to a private ".sauerbraten" directory within each user's home directory.
+Sauerbraten will automatically create this directory and any subdirectories for each user running it, so do not pre-create this directory or install any symlinks within it - as some Linux distribution packages have erroneously done.
-The second command-line switch that should always be supplied to the client binary is "-r", which instructs the Sauerbraten client to restore any saved settings on restart.
-All command-line switches supplied to the Sauerbraten run script should be passed to the Sauerbraten client after these "-q${HOME}/.sauerbraten -r" switches.
+All command-line switches supplied to the Sauerbraten run script should be passed to the Sauerbraten client after the "-q${HOME}/.sauerbraten" switch.

 A simple script such as the following (with directory/file names set as appropriate) would ultimately suffice for the client: